v4lproik/spam-should-not-pass-frontend/README.md

 ## Features implemented

-It provides a simple frontend that renders a nice and clean website and a user administration
+It provides a simple (client side rendering) frontend that renders a nice and clean website and a user administration

 ## Techno

-- ReactJS 0.14.2
+- ReactJS 0.14.3
+- Express 4
 - Bootstrap 3
 - Babel / ES2015
 - Webpack